bianca-andreica/c-farming-simulator/README.md

 ## 🎮 Gameplay & World Zones

-The game environment is split into 4 distinct functional zones, alongside an active in-game economy:
+The game environment is divided into 4 functional zones, each with its own gameplay mechanics and progression systems.

-* 🏡 **Home & Rest Zone:** A designated area where the player can rest to restore energy levels required for daily farm tasks.
+### 🏡 Home & Rest Zone

+The player can return home and rest to restore the energy required for daily activities.

+### 🌱 Crop Farming Zone

+The player can purchase and plant crops using in-game currency.

+After planting, each crop takes a certain amount of time to grow and produces a randomly selected plant.

+Once the crop is ready, the player must collect it to receive money.

-* 🌱 **Crop Farming Zone:** Plant crops and monitor real-time growth.
-Interact with the **Water Tower** to irrigate crops and speed up growth cycles.
+The player can interact with the **Water Tower** to water the crop and accelerate its growth.

+If a fully grown crop is not collected within the required time, it disappears and the player receives no money from that crop.

+This creates a simple risk/reward system where the player must manage both time and resources.

+### 🐔 Livestock Zone

-* 🐔 **Livestock Zone:** Care for farm animals by feeding them and maintaining clean animal pens.
+The player can purchase and care for farm animals by providing them with food.

-* 🛒 **In-Game Shop:** Purchase animal food, seeds, and water refills using earned farm currency.
+After being fed, chickens and ducks can produce eggs that the player must collect.

+Animals also have a limited lifespan.
+When an animal becomes old, the player can sell it and receive money.

+After an animal is sold, a new animal can eventually appear in its place, allowing the livestock system to continue throughout the game.

+### 🛒 In-Game Shop

+The shop is used to purchase resources required for farm progression, including:

+* Animal food
+* Water refills

+Money earned from crops, eggs, and livestock sales can be spent on further farm activities.

 ---